-This workbook has been designed as a distance learning aid for local councillors.
-It is intended to provide councillors with insight and assistance with the key skills which will help you to be most effective in your role.
-Some of the content may be of most use to more newly elected councillors, but nonetheless if you have been a councillor for some time, the workbook should serve as a useful reminder of some of the key skills, approaches and tactics that make for an effective ward councillor.
+This workbook has been designed as a distance learning aid for councillors.
+It is intended to provide councillors with insights and assistance into the key skills which will help you to be most effective in your role.
+Some of the content may be of most use to more newly elected councillors; however, if you have been a councillor for some time, the workbook will be a useful reminder of some of the key skills, approaches and tactics that make for an effective ward councillor.
 It may even challenge you to reconsider how you have approached aspects of the role to date.

 The workbook can be used as a standalone learning aid or alongside other material you may cover such as e learning modules or sessions within your own council.
 It is recognised that each individual must decide how best to use and develop their skills, based on individual preference and confidence.
 As such, the workbook should serve more as a direction marker rather than a road map.

 You do not need to complete it all in one session and may prefer to work through the material at your own pace.
 The key requirement is to think about your own approach as a ward councillor and how the issues relate to your local situation, the people you serve and the council you represent.